Grayson County Sheriff’s Office

 Captain Todd Perkins – Supervises all operations, Patrol & Investigations.
 He is also a General Instructor.
 Captain Perkins is also the department’s accreditation manager and is working toward being a certified crime prevention specialist.

-Karen Smith Administrative Assistant – Performs office related duties, is a certified dispatcher, and coordinates the TRIAD program for Senior Citizens and other community events.
+Karen Smith Administrative Assistant – Performs office related duties, is a certified dispatcher, and coordinates community events.

 Patrol Division